- Jay Roach

 Tim all but writes off going to the cruel dinner until, by accident, he literally crashes into Barry (Steve Carell), a sweet but unusual guy who makes dioramas of high art and historic events using taxidermied mice, such as his rendition of Louis Pasteur who “invented penicillin”.
 Barry would be perfect for Fender’s dinner, except Tim’s girlfriend walks out when she finds out he’s going.
 Then Barry show’s up at Tim’s house and proves to be an utter annoyance, single-handedly ruining every aspect of Tim’s life.
 But for some reason, probably because the writers wrote him that way, Tim allows Barry to tag along as he attempts to win back Julie and save his job.

 The movie is difficult to endure because, like Roach’s Meet the Parents, the scenario evolves from a series of awkward situations into a disastrous snowball effect.
 Tim is subject to no end of misunderstandings that he’s incapable of explaining away to his livid girlfriend, all thanks to Barry.
 Take the subplot where Barry inadvertently invites Tim’s stalker Darla (Lucy Punch) over, and in an attempt to correct this mistake, Barry tells Julie to leave thinking she’s Darla.
 These are nightmare moments that are embarrassing for Tim, so much so that the audience doesn’t laugh as much as groan What next? or shout Oh no! with disbelief.
-Much of it proves very funny, just for the audacity and ludicrousness of these moments, but at the same time the audience is aware how exaggerated such gags are for comic effect.
+Much of it proves very funny, just for the audacity and ludicrousness of these moments, but at the same time the audience is aware of how exaggerated such gags are for comic effect.
 Making it worse is Tim, who while stricken by Barry’s poor social manners, does very little to stop his behavior, because if he did then it wouldn’t be a comedy.

-The setup of Barry’s behavior continually making life worse for Tim feels like an overlong pilot for your average televised situation comedy, somewhere in-between Three’s Company and Perfect Strangers.
-What’s odd is that despite the title, the movie goes on for nearly 90-minutes before even getting to the eponymous dinner.
+The setup of Barry’s behavior continually making life worse for Tim feels like an overlong pilot for your average televised situation comedy, somewhere in between Three’s Company and Perfect Strangers.
+What’s odd is that despite the title, the movie goes on for nearly 90 minutes before even getting to the eponymous dinner.
 (Also strange is the conspicuous lack of the word “schmuck” anywhere in the movie, aside from the title.
 The dinner guests are referred to as “idiots” by the elitist snobs, but never “schmucks”.)
 This is a long comedy and it feels like a long comedy.
 Tim meanders around trying to correct Barry’s unintentional mistakes, and trying to win back Julie; meanwhile, the audience waits, wondering When are we going to get to this dinner?

 When the filmmakers finally bring us to the dinner, there’s a slew of various “idiots” exploited: a bird trainer with a buzzard; a medium who speaks to departed animals; a blind German fencer; Jeff Dunham.
 The snobs begin laughing at their guests, who are oblivious to being the butt of the evening’s ongoing joke.
 Tim realizes this is wrong and defends Barry, and the movie sends the message that the snobs are actually shallow a-holes and the “idiots” are in fact talented, creative, good-hearted people.
 Then again, the point of this movie is to make you laugh at Barry for being an idiot; likewise, you were supposed to laugh at the nerds in Revenge of the Nerds.
 As the hypocritical lesson in movies like this teaches, idiots and nerds shouldn’t be made fun of, but boy are they fun to make fun of.